Untitled

 Course Description

-This course introduces students to the foundational skills required to use data visualization tools and the Power BI Desktop.
+This course introduces students to the foundational skills required to use data visualization tools.
 Through applied projects, students gain insight into data trends and patterns for better decision-making.
-Students use Power Query editor and M language to pull data from numerous data sources, produce unified data sets for data analysis, merge and stack data together, and shape data from various sources to create different visualizations.
+Students use query editors and coding to pull data from numerous data sources, produce unified data sets for data analysis, merge and stack data together, and shape data from various sources to create different visualizations.
 This course builds skill in data analytics and the ability to make data-driven decisions.
 Prerequisite: Introduction to Computer Science

 Essential Objectives

-1. Describe the core concepts and components of the Power BI Desktop and its role in data analysis and decision-making.
+1. Describe the core concepts and components of data visualization tools and their role in data analysis and decision-making.

-2. Explain and demonstrate how to use Power BI tools and functions including data sources, data modeling, visualizations, and reports.
+2. Explain and demonstrate how to use data visualization tools and functions including data sources, data modeling, visualizations, and reports.

-3. Demonstrate the skills required to collect and transform data using Power Query including, connecting to various data sources, importing data into Power BI, and using Power Query to clean, transform, and shape data for analysis.
+3. Demonstrate the skills required to collect and transform data using queries including, connecting to various data sources, importing data, and cleaning, transforming, and shaping data for analysis.

-4. Design effective data models in Power BI by establishing relationships between tables, creating calculated columns and measures, and optimizing data for analysis.
+4. Design effective data models in establishing relationships between tables, creating calculated columns and measures, and optimizing data for analysis.

 5. Develop interactive visualizations that support data driven decisions.